nodejs/admin/social-team.md

 ### Objections

-Membership in the Social Team **requires** zero objections from [TSC](https://github.com/nodejs/tsc) and [CommComm](https://github.com/nodejs/community-committee) members.
+Membership in the Social Team **requires** zero objections from [TSC](https://github.com/nodejs/tsc) members.

-Should there be an objection from a TSC member or CommComm member to a nomination, there are multiple paths to surface it:
+Should there be an objection from a TSC member to a nomination, there are multiple paths to surface it:

 - Directly in a nomination issue
-- By requesting a peer on the TSC or CommComm to proxy your objection
+- By requesting a peer on the TSC to proxy your objection
-- Through the TSC or CommComm chairperson who will proxy your objection
+- Through the TSC chairperson who will proxy your objection

 An objection *does* require substantiation beyond a simple `-1`, which can be commented or otherwise passed along through an objection proxy.
-Since this is a role built upon extreme trust and high impact, the substantiation is not negotiable by either the nominee or other TSC or CommComm members.
+Since this is a role built upon extreme trust and high impact, the substantiation is not negotiable by either the nominee or other TSC members.

 More explicitly: If an objection is stated, the nomination does not pass.